 For a fancy more expensive experience, I highly recommend Tabacón Hot Springs.
-You can buy day passes to swim there if the hotel is out of your budget like it was for me!
-For a more affordable experience that’s still great, I have been to Baldí Hot Springs several times and always loved it.
+You can buy day passes to swim there if the hotel is out of your budget (like it was for me)!
+For a more affordable experience that’s still great, I have been to Baldí Hot Springs several times using their hotel day pass, and always loved it.

 ⇒Read my suggested 7-10 day itinerary in Costa Rica

-Kayaking– Many visitors go out on Lake Arenal for beautiful views of the active Arenal volcano hovering above.
-The weather here is unpredictable however, and there is often cloud cover and rain.
+Kayaking– Many visitors go out on Lake Arenal for views of the active Arenal volcano hovering above.
+The weather here is unpredictable though, and there is often cloud cover and rain.
 Keep this in mind, but maybe you will get lucky and still see the volcano on a clear day!
 There are options to rent kayaks on your own, or take part in a guided tour around the lake.

 This hiking trail has lots of overlooks, but it is hilly and can take a full day.
-If you love hiking, I would recommend it, but it honestly wasn’t super rewarding in my opinion in terms of views- especially if you go on a cloudy day.
+If you love hiking, I would recommend it, but it honestly wasn’t super rewarding in terms of views, especially if you go on a cloudy day.